-Applicants who meet the admission criteria, become candidates eligible for admission into the Nursing Program, and a lottery will be used for selection purposes.
+Applicants who meet the admission criteria then become candidates eligible for admission into the Nursing Program.
+A lottery will be used for selection purposes.

-Refer to the Appendix in this handbook - "2013 ADN Program Admissions Brochure" for complete details
+Refer to the Appendix in this handbook - "2015 ADN Program Admissions Brochure" for complete details.

 ADN PROGRAM - COURSE DESCRIPTIONS